danvk/boggle-paper/paper/content.typ

 global optimum here as well.

 These boards have significant overlap with the highest-scoring boards.
-The \#1 wordiest board for ENABLE2K is serglanepitssero with 1,158 words and 3,569 points.
+Table N shows the wordiest board for ENABLE2K.
 This is also the \#8 highest-scoring board.
 Its middle two columns are identical to those of the highest-scoring board.

 #boggle.board(